 - 1633 to 1635: Grand Duchess of Goldshire

-- 1633 to present: Emira of Sathrati, Marchioness of Zy-Rodun, Imperial Princess of Shireroth, Countess of Cape Farewell, Baroness of Running Bull, Imperial Chieftainess of the Longships Isles, Storjarla of Stormark
+- 1633 to 1650: Emira of Sathrati, Marchioness of Zy-Rodun, Imperial Princess of Shireroth, Countess of Cape Farewell, Baroness of Running Bull, Imperial Chieftainess of the Longships Isles, Storjarla of Stormark

 - 1635 to 1648: Queen of Leng

-She is also entitled to the following styles:
+She was also entitled to the following styles:

 - Her Radiant Majesty and Her Imperial Magnificence (as Kaiseress of Shireroth)

 - Her Majesty (as Queen of Goldshire);

 - Her Riverine Majesty (as Queen Consort Mortal of Elwynn);